Signs of Autism Spectrum Disorder

 - Preference to play or be by oneself.

-- Either loving or rejecting food due to their consistency.
+- Either loving or rejecting food due to its consistency.

 REMEMBER.
 Not every individual will display all of these characteristics.
 They may have a little from the sensory and feeding category, a bunch from cognition and none from the other categories.

-It is important to get your child properly diagnosed by a medical professional as early as possible to start intervention as soon as possible!
+It is important to recognize the signs of autism in babies to get your child properly diagnosed by a medical professional as early as possible!